Pope Damasus II

-Pope Damasus II (/ˈdæməsəs/; died 9 August 1048, born Poppo de' Curagnoni) was the head of the Catholic Church and ruler of the Papal States from 17 July 1048 to his death on 9 August that same year.
+Pope Damasus II (/ˈdæməsəs/; died 9 August 1048, born Poppo von Brixen) was the Bishop of Rome and ruler of the Papal States from 17 July 1048 to his death on 9 August that same year.
 He was the second of the German pontiffs nominated by Emperor Henry III.
 A native of Bavaria, he was the third German to become pope and had one of the shortest papal reigns.

 Upon the death of Clement II, envoys from Rome were sent to the emperor to ascertain who should be named pope.
 Henry named the bishop of Brixen, Poppo de' Curagnoni.
 While the envoys were away, the former pope Benedict IX reasserted himself and with the assistance of the disaffected Margrave Boniface III of Tuscany once again assumed the papacy.
 Henry ordered Boniface to escort Poppo to Rome, but Boniface declined, pointing out that the Romans had already enthroned Benedict.
 Enraged, the emperor ordered the margrave to depose Benedict or suffer the consequences.
 Poppo became pope in mid-July but died less than a month later, in Palestrina.

 Early life

-Poppo was a younger son belonging to a Bavarian noble family.
-He became the bishop of Brixen in Tyrol in 1040, upon nomination by King Henry III.
+Born into an ancient Bavarian House of Babonen, Poppo was a younger son of Count Poppo II von Rott.
+He became the Bishop of Brixen in Tyrol in 1040, upon nomination by King Henry III.
 He was already consecrated by 16 January 1040.
 Poppo was also a key advisor to King Henry III of Germany and travelled with him to Italy for his imperial coronation in 1046.